AnasHo03/adc_vdi/README.md

     ├── team_interfaces     : Custom messages definition for our autonomous racing and parking module ├── vehicle_control     : Package to control the vehicle using the ackermann message and VESC motor
-    ├── zed_perception      : Package to launch the ZED camera nodes, including config for the ZED object detection API ├── sign_detection      : Package to detect specific signs based on an custom trained yolov8n model.
+    ├── zed_perception      : Package to launch the ZED camera nodes, including config for the ZED object detection API ├── sign_detection      : Package to detect specific signs based on a custom trained yolov8n model.

 ### Docker development